keijeizei/regular-impressions/README.md

 ## List of shorthands

-Shorthands are written inside `:` and are shorthands for some character groups and have descriptive names.
+Shorthands are written inside `:` and are shorthands for some character groups.
+While most of them takes more time to type than their RegEx counterparts, they are more descriptive and easier to remember.

 | Shorthand         | RegEx         |
 |-------------------|---------------|